lokihere0/StealthAgent/README.md

 - Always comply with the legal framework in your jurisdiction.
 - The creators of this project are not responsible for any misuse or illegal actions.

-I do not take any responsibility for this tool's usage in for malicious purposes.
+I do not take any responsibility for this tool's usage in any malicious purposes.
 It is free and provided AS-IS for everyone.

 ---